bixb922/crank-organ/doc-software/README.md

 # The tune library
 All MIDI files to be played reside in the tunelib folder in the microcontroller.
+The filenames must end with .mid or .MID

 The Edit Tunelib option allows to add information about each MIDI file, such as title, author, year, rating,